godotengine/godot-docs/classes/class_line2d.rst

 | *Getter*  | get_round_precision()      |
 +-----------+----------------------------+

 The smoothness of the rounded joints and caps.
+Higher values result in smoother corners, but are more demanding to render and update.
 This is only used if a cap or joint is set as round.

+\ **Note:** The default value is tuned for lines with the default :ref:`width<class_Line2D_property_width>`.
+For thin lines, this value should be reduced to a number between ``2`` and ``4`` to improve performance.

 ----